yydzero/gpbackup-s3-plugin/README.md

 **folder:**

 The S3 location for backups.
 During a backup operation, the plugin creates the S3 location if it does not exist in the S3 bucket.

+**encryption:**

+Enable or disable SSL encryption to connect to S3.
+Valid values are on and off.
+On by default.

 ## Example
 This is an example S3 storage plugin configuration file that is used in the next gpbackup example command.
 The name of the file is s3-test-config.yaml.